Micah Chapter Seven

 Micah 7:15-17

-'As in the days when you came out of Egypt, I will show them my wonders.'
-Nations will see and be ashamed, deprived of all their power.
-They will put their hands over their mouths and their ears will become deaf.
-They will lick dust like a snake, like creatures that crawl on the ground.
-They will come trembling out of their dens; they will turn in fear to the Lord our God and will be afraid of you.
+“As in the days when you came out of Egypt, I will show them wonders.”
+The nations will see and be put to shame, in spite of all their power.
+They will cover their mouths with their hands, and their ears will be deafened.
+They will lick the dust like snakes; they will emerge from their fortresses trembling like reptiles that crawl about on the earth; they will come with fear to Adonai our God, afraid because of you.

 God answered Micah's prayer with a promise of signs as miraculous as the parting of the Red Sea when Israel came out of Egypt.
 The prophet goes on to describe the fact that these signs have a purpose which is to demonstrate the power of God and the fact that He is with His people.
 The nations will be humbled and even afraid of God's people because of the power that is displayed on their behalf.
 We see that those who have humbled themselves and accepted Jesus Christ are exalted while those who reject Him are humbled and even terrified.